 Incomplete ("I") is a temporary grade.
 Students are required to petition for this grade by completing the Verification of Incomplete Grade Form.
-This form must be approved in advance by the instructor and the Dean of Academic Affairs or an Associate Dean of Academic Affairs.
+This form must be approved in advance by the instructor and the Vice President of Academic Affairs or the Director of Academic Operations.
 It is the sole responsibility of the student to complete the required work no later than 60 calendar days from the last class session or by an earlier date assigned by the instructor.

-Please note that PN, PTA, or DMS students will have a different grading table based on the program requirements.
+Please note that PN and DMS students will have different grading tables based on the program requirements.